barryclark/jekyll-now/_posts/2019-01-14-Azure-Resource-Tags.md

 </pre>

 ## Summary
 As you can see Tags can be very powerfull addition to your toolset.
-They are really easy to add and manage and there are many ways to use them organizing your resources.
+They are really easy to add and manage and there are many ways to use them to organize your resources.
 I would really like to hear how you use tags and what are some strategies you use when organizing your resources